-The second important result we obtain from our experiments is that consumers usually only hold a single card as shown in figure 5; only a small fraction of consumers actually hold two cards and only rarely three cards after the market has settled.
-In contrast to this, a sizable number of merchants accept two or even three cards, even after many time periods have elapsed, see figure 6.
-The reason for this observation is that merchants serve a large customer basis and thus more easily come into contact with consumers holding different cards, providing incentives for him to accept more than one card to increase their benefits from accepting card payments.
+The second important result we obtain from our experiments is that consumers usually hold a single card; only a small fraction of consumers actually hold two cards and very rarely three cards after the market has settled.
+In contrast to this, a sizable number of merchants accept two or even three cards, even after many time periods have elapsed, see top right and bottom left panel in figure 1.
+The reason for this observation is that merchants serve a large customer base and thus more easily come into contact with consumers holding different cards, providing incentives for them to accept more than one card to increase their benefits from accepting card payments.
 This result is very much in agreement with the outcomes of the models in [8, 9] who in a very different setting also suggest that multi-homing will mostly be observed by either consumers or merchants.
 We find here with the above reasoning that merchants engage much more in multi-homing than consumers.

-As we see from figure 7, card usage of any surviving card is concentrated in distinct geographical zones which are generally not overlapping.
-It are those merchants located nearest to the edges of these zones who accept multiple cards in order to obtain benefits from all consumers wishing to use a card for payment.
+As we see from figure 1, card usage of any surviving card is concentrated in distinct geographical zones which are generally not overlapping.
+Those merchants located nearest to the edges of these zones tend to accept multiple cards in order to obtain benefits from all consumers wishing to use a card for payment.
 A small number of cash transactions occur in those cases where the merchant did not accept the card of the consumer.
+The existence of these geographical boundaries is responsible for the emergence of multi-homing, an effect the equilibrium models in the literature have thus far not been able to establish.

 The willingness of merchants to subscribe to multiple cards is responsible for the fact that once the number of cards in the market is reduced to two or three they tend to co-exist for a considerable period of time.
 It is also not surprising that merchants are subscribing to multiple cards as the large number of transactions they conduct in every time period makes benefits of multi-homing much more important than for consumers.
 Given the multi-homing of merchants, consumers no longer have an incentive to hold multiple cards.